jesscss/jess/packages/css-parser/src/CSS_NOTES.md

 parsing rules are potentially contradictory.

-For example, if you were to just parse: `foo:bar {}`, if you just went by the syntax spec alone, there's no way to resolve this.
+For example, if you were to just parse: `foo:bar {}`, if you just went by the syntax spec alone, there's no (immediate) way to resolve this.
 Property values (according to spec), may have `{}` as a value, and pseudo-selectors may start with a colon.
 So this may be a property of `foo` with a value of `bar {}` or it may be the selector `foo:bar` with a set of rules in `{}`.